TebogoYungMercykay/Udagram_Image_Filtering_Microservice/README.txt

     Step 1: npm i
     Step 1.1: npm audit fix (Optional).
     Step 2: npm run dev
+    Step 3: npm run build
+       - This Command should be properly set in the 'package.json' file in the same directory
-Create a new endpoint in the server.ts file:
+       - If Zip Command Gives Problems: https://stackoverflow.com/a/55749636 Create a new endpoint in the server.ts file:
     The starter code has a task for you to complete an endpoint in `./src/server.ts`, which uses query parameter to download an image from a public URL, filter the image, and return the result.